TUDsun/CC-CSI/README.md

 See the following papers for details of CC-CSI.

-- Cross-Correlated Contrast Source Inversion, S Sun, BJ Kooiji, T Jin, A Yarovoy, IEEE Transactions on Antennas and Propagation 65 (5), 2592 - 2603
+- Cross-Correlated Contrast Source Inversion, S. Sun, B. J. Kooiji, T. Jin, A. G. Yarovoy, IEEE Transactions on Antennas and Propagation 65 (5), 2592 - 2603
-- Inversion of Multifrequency Data With the Cross‐Correlated Contrast Source Inversion Method, S Sun, BJ Kooij, AG Yarovoy, Radio Science 53 (6), 710-723
+- Inversion of Multifrequency Data With the Cross‐Correlated Contrast Source Inversion Method, S. Sun, B. J. Kooij, A. G. Yarovoy, Radio Science 53 (6), 710-723